The Dark Knight (2008)

 - The film's tone is very dark and gritty.

-- Almost every scene with Joker is pretty Intense but isn't so scary you'll be afraid to watch.
+- Almost every scene with Joker is pretty intense.

 - The Jokers eerie laugh and constant salacious licking of his lips is unsettling.